Terps Helping Turtles

 Applications for this unique experience open in the fall semester.
 Students selected for the trip are required to attend regular pre-trip meetings, participant in fundraising and outreach activities, and attend a post-trip service day.

-Learn more about the trip by reading our Trip Blog.
+Learn more about the trip by watching our digital story for 2017!

 For questions about this trip please contact the ILS staff at firstname.lastname@example.org.